gabriele-carbonai/yii2-easy-uploader/README.md

 #### folders ( Type: `array`)

-The folders are not the primary.
+The folders are not the primary, these must be set in controller
 - name[] = is the name of the folder
 - quality[] = is the quality of the uploaded image
 - width[] = is the width of the image, the height will be scaled